hansaem-kim/SudokuBook/README.md

 # How to
 SudokuBook is simple to use and mirrors any other social media application.
-1. Sign up or log in
+1. Sign up or log in (feel free to use the demo user account)
 2. Play a random puzzle from the home page or scroll through the social feed to accept another user's challenge
 3. Fill out a puzzle and keep an eye on the timer
 4. Post your completion time with a message to challenge others